Toodyay Public Library: Community Hall 1921-1927

 The Institute's furniture and books were duly sold, but there was uncertainty about who actually owned the building, as the original Trustees were all dead.

 In the meantime the building continued to be used for a variety of purposes such as fundraising bazaars for St John the Baptist Church in 1922, 1923, 1925 and 1926.
 In August 1924 the Toodyay Football Association hosted a "smoke social" in the hall, where they entertained a visiting football team from the firm of Harris Scarfe-Sandovers.
 In 1925 the Toodyay Girls Gymnasium Club met at the hall, and a room was set aside for storage of the training equipment for the machine gun sub-section of the Vickers machine gun troop of the Toodyay 10th Light Horse Regiment.

 In July 1926 ownership of the building and land reverted to the Crown and subsequently to the Toodyay Road Board.
 In November 1926 the Water Supply Department requested from the Board payment of arrears due on the Mechanics' Institute account amounting to £3/12/-.

 Toodyay Road Board 1927-1958

+In 1926, the former mechanics institute building on Stirling Terrace was vested in the Toodyay Road Board.
+The following year it was renovated and became the new Toodyay Road Board offices.
+In 1947, the Toodyay Public Library commenced in the southern room of the building.
+In March of 1959, the Road Board Offices moved to the restored courthouse allowing the Toodyay Public Library to further expand into the space vacated by the Road Board.